JavaScript innerHTML

 var element = document.getElementById("x");

-is used to initialize the element whose ID value is x to element variable.
+is used to initialize the element whose ID value is x as an element variable.
 And using the following statement:

 element.innerHTML = 10;

-The value 10 set as the content of returned element.
-In case, if the returned element already has some content, then the content will be removed and the new content using the innerHTML will get set to it.
+The value 10 was set as the content of the returned element.
+In this case, if the returned element already has some content, the existing content will be removed and the new content using the innerHTML will be set to it.

-To set/get the content of an HTML element using the innerHTML property, we need to get the element using any of the following methods:
+To set or get the content of an HTML element using the innerHTML property, we need to get the element using any of the following methods:

-The syntax of innerHTML property in JavaScript, is:
+The syntax of the innerHTML property in JavaScript is:

 element.innerHTML